hardyqr/UW-Spring2017-CS246-Notes/final-review.md

 ### RAII

+- Resource Aquisition Is Initialization (RAII Idiom)

 ### `unique_ptr`

 ### `shared_ptr`

 ### Three levels of exception safety

+- basic guarantee

+- strong guarantee

+- no throw guarantee

 ### Casting: 4 kinds of casts

+- `static_cast`

+- `reinterpret_cast`

+- `const_cast`

+- `dynamic_cast`

-### Solution to mixed/partial assignment problem with virtual operator=
+### Solution to mixed/partial assignment problem with virtual `operator=`

 ### VTable and Vptr
+// what do we have to know about these concepts???

 # Other Problems

-- what's the difference between "own" and "has" ?
+### what's the difference between "owns" and "has" ?

+- owns
+	- responsible for deleting the object it owns
+	- the owned object goes away when it goes away